 This section presents constraints on PBH abundance derived from diffuse X-ray background data collected by the Insight-HXMT satellite.
 Initially, the constraints are calculated using observational data without considering contributions from astrophysical backgrounds.
 To refine the analysis, the model incorporates an astrophysical background to account for contributions from sources such as star-forming galaxies (SFGs) and active galactic nuclei (AGNs), whose impact on the diffuse X-ray background significantly surpasses that of PBHs.
 By subtracting these contributions, the derived constraints become more accurate and realistic.
 Finally, since the observational data do not cover the entire energy range accessible to Insight-HXMT, we estimate the potential constraints that could be achieved with complete data coverage across the full energy spectrum.

-The research in ref.~\cite{Iguaz:2021irx} indicates that when considering the impact of positron annihilation on the abundance of PBHs, both the extended mass function and the spin of the PBHs lead to stronger constraints.
-When the mass distribution function is assumed to be log-normal, $f_{\mathrm{PBH}}$ changes little as $\tau$ increases before exceeding a certain threshold; after the threshold is surpassed, $f_{\mathrm{PBH}}$ starts to decay rapidly.
-When considering black hole spin, $f_{\mathrm{PBH}}$ exhibits a trend of continuously accelerating decay as the spin parameter $\alpha$ increases.
+The research in Ref.~\cite{Iguaz:2021irx} indicates that when considering the impact of positron annihilation on the abundance of PBHs, both the extended mass function and the spin of the PBHs lead to stronger constraints.
+When the mass distribution function is assumed to be log-normal, $f_{\mathrm{PBH}}$ exhibits negligible variation with increasing width parameter $\sigma$ until $\sigma$ exceeds a critical threshold; after exceeding the threshold, $f_{\mathrm{PBH}}$ starts to decay rapidly.
+When considering black hole spin, $f_{\mathrm{PBH}}$ exhibits a trend of continuously accelerating decay as the dimensionless spin parameter $\alpha$ increases.
 Therefore, in our work, to obtain more conservative and broadly applicable constraint results, we consider only the monochromatic, non-spinning PBHs, which represent the most general case.